sympy/sympy/doc/src/explanation/glossary.md

     {term}`core`), because many basic symbolic manipulations can be represented as manipulations on polynomials.
 Many algorithms in SymPy make use of the polys under the hood.
-For example, {func}`~.factor` is a wrapper around the polynomial factorization algorithms.
-The classes in the polys are implemented using efficient data structures, and are not implemented using {term}`Basic` like the other classes in SymPy.
+For example, {func}`~.factor` is a wrapper around the polynomial factorization algorithms that are implemented in the polys.
+The classes in the polys are implemented using efficient data structures, and are not subclasses of {term}`Basic` like the other classes in SymPy.

 Printing